kubapoke/kubapoke/README.md

 # Welcome to my profile! 👋
 ## About me
-I am  currently a 2nd year student of Computer Science and Information Systems at the Faculty of Mathematics and Information sciences at Warsaw University of technology.
+I am  currently a 2nd year student of Computer Science and Information Systems at the Faculty of Mathematics and Information Sciences at Warsaw University of technology.

 I enjoy competitive programming, algorythmics, swimming, sci-fi novels and good rogue-like games.